Identities overview

 You need to onboard your customers onto Weavr before they can use any financial services.

 You can embed an identity verification process.
 For consumer identities, it is called Know Your Customer (KYCKYC Know Your Customer - the identity verification process for consumer identities.
 This process allows you to seamlessly and securely verify your user's identity.
-Weavr will ask users to submit the necessary information and documentation so that they can get approved by financial providers.) and for corporate identities – Know Your Business (KYBKYB Know Your Business - the identity verification process for corporate identities.
+Weavr will ask users to submit the necessary information and documentation so that they can get approved by financial providers.) and for corporate identities–Know Your Business (KYBKYB Know Your Business - the identity verification process for corporate identities.
 This process allows you to seamlessly and securely verify your business customer's identity.
 Weavr will ask users to submit the necessary information and documentation so that they can get approved by financial providers.).
 This process lets you seamlessly and securely verify your user’s identity and all you need on your end is just a few lines of code.
-Weavr asks your users to submit the necessary information and documentation so that they can get approved by our financial providers.
+We ask your users to submit the necessary information and documentation so that they can get approved by our financial providers.

-Supported Countries
+Supported countries

 Users

-• Root userRoot user The individual who creates the identity.
+The first user is special.
+Every identity is created together with a root userRoot user The individual who creates the identity.
 For corporate identities, the root user needs to be a legal representative of the corporate such as a director or a representative who has the power of attorney over the company.
 For consumer identities, the root user is the owner of the identity.
-Every identity must always have one root user. is the individual who creates the identity.
-For corporate identities the root userRoot user The individual who creates the identity.
-For corporate identities, the root user needs to be a legal representative of the corporate such as a director or a representative who has the power of attorney over the company.
-For consumer identities, the root user is the owner of the identity.
-Every identity must always have one root user. must be a legal representative of the corporate such as a director or a representative who has the power of attorney over the company.
-For consumer identities, the root userRoot user The individual who creates the identity.
-For corporate identities, the root user needs to be a legal representative of the corporate such as a director or a representative who has the power of attorney over the company.
-For consumer identities, the root user is the owner of the identity.
-Every identity must always have one root user. is the owner of the identity.
+Every identity must always have one root user.: the individual who registered the identity, and who Weavr holds accountable for it.
 The root userRoot user The individual who creates the identity.
 For corporate identities, the root user needs to be a legal representative of the corporate such as a director or a representative who has the power of attorney over the company.
 For consumer identities, the root user is the owner of the identity.
-Every identity must always have one root user. is always assigned the Admin role and has full access to the identity.
+Every identity must always have one root user.:

 Roles

-• Card AssigneeCard Assignee The person that a card is assigned to and who will use the card.
+- Card AssigneeCard Assignee The person that a card is assigned to and who will use the card.
 For consumers, the card owner and card assignee are the same person.
 For corporates, the card assignee and card owner are different entities - the corporate is the card owner and the person using the card is the card assignee.
-Card assignees must be created as Authorised Users. -- for users who need to access and spend on their own assigned card(s) only.
+Card assignees must be created as Authorised Users. -- for users who need to access and spend on their own assigned card only.

-• Funds Management Role -- for users who need to manage fund inflows or outflows.
+- Funds Management Role -- for users who need to manage fund inflows or outflows.

-• Access Management Role -- for users responsible for creating and managing other users.
+- Access Management Role -- for users responsible for creating and managing other users.

-• Admin -- full access to all operations, combining all of the preceding roles.
+- Admin -- full access to all operations, combining all of the preceding roles.

 Multiple roles can be assigned to a single user, and the root userRoot user The individual who creates the identity.
 For corporate identities, the root user needs to be a legal representative of the corporate such as a director or a representative who has the power of attorney over the company.
 For consumer identities, the root user is the owner of the identity.
 Every identity must always have one root user. always has the Admin role.
 Read the user roles page for detailed permissions per role.